Direct from 1977 article by *NASA:

-Further, the force generated acts when it is supposed to; at the BEGINNING of the combustion stroke of the engine.
+Further, the generated force acts when it is supposed to – at the BEGINNING of the combustion stroke of the engine.
 NOT later when the piston is already half way down the stroke or even WORSE, while returning on the EXHAUST stroke.
 Residual combustion on the exhaust stroke impeded engine rotation (lowering economy) and increases exhaust temperature and shortens the life of the exhaust valves.

 *NASA – National Aeronautics and Space Administration